The 2008 South Bass Island Kayak Rendezvous will be

 Paddling options

-You have all of Lake Erie available to you.
 With a chart and a

 The water is clean, and the scenery is great.
 There are nice rock gardens to

-yourself.
+If you need to stop for safety reasons stop where ever it looks good.
+There are a number of public places to land on also.
 Make sure you have all the skills and safety equipment to make sure

 that you and the people with you do not have problems.
 If you go far from shore